kube-academy/lab-ckad-core-concepts/workshop/content/problem-validation.md

 1. If the problem is solved correctly and fully, the red banner will turn green, indicating success.
 At this point, you're ready to go on to the next problem.

-It's also nice to have a script to run checks for all the problems at once.
+Separately, it's also nice to have a script to run checks for all the problems at once.

 Run the script `check-core-concepts` to verify all your solutions.